Rock cut architecture and sculptures

 - Odessa catacombs – Odessa, Ukraine.
 Extensive labyrinth of former mines, total length of passages is estimated at 2500 km.
-Developed since 19th century, mining continues up to this day.
+Developed since the 19th century, mining continues up to this day.

 - Rock-hewn Churches of Ivanovo – Ruse Province, Bulgaria.
 Group of some 350 rock-hewn structures – churches, monasteries, chapels.
-Developed since 13th century, contains well-preserved medieval frescoes.
+Developed since the 13th century, contains well-preserved medieval frescoes.

 - Standedge Tunnel – West Yorkshire and Greater Manchester, United Kingdom.
 Longest navigable channel tunnel in the world.
 Length 5,029 m, depth below the earth surface up to 194 m.
 Built in 1794 – 1811.

 - Wieliczka Salt Mine – Lesser Poland, Poland.
-One of the oldest operating salt mines in world, operates since 13th century AD.
+One of the oldest operating salt mines in world, operates since the 13th century AD.
 Up to 327 m deep, more than 300 km long.
 Miners have carved multiple reliefs, chandelier, cathedral.

 - Znojmo Catacombs – South Moravia, Czech Republic.
-Network of some 25 km long passageways built for defensive purposes in 14th – 15th centuries.
+Network of some 25 km long passageways built for defensive purposes in the 14th – 15th centuries.
 Whole city could evacuate in a case of need and survive underground for longer time.

 - Cheyenne Mountain Directorate – Colorado, United States.
 Extensive underground facilities serving as important military centre, built in 1961 – 1966.
 Once served as Space Control Centre and intelligence centre.
 Designed to withstand powerful nuclear blast nearby, with freestanding buildings inside enormous rock-cut chambers and placed on powerful springs.